psychemedia/sin-eater-resources/resources/SWLSE_south-wales-echo.md

 Welsh Gossip

-Mr N. W. Thomas, New College, Eastbourne, writes to the Times pomting out that no Welsh writer has ever mentioned the sin-eater, and no Welsh word for the name is known.
+Mr N. W. Thomas, New College, Eastbourne, writes to the Times pointing out that no Welsh writer has ever mentioned the sin-eater, and no Welsh word for the name is known.
 That no one has ever been produced who saw a sin-eater or heard of him in the localities where he was said to have lived.

 Also in: